orlandotereza/ansible-fw/README.md

 # ansible-fw

-Funções para manipular ações no Forcepoint SMC utilizando REST API nativa da solução, utilizando como meio o Ansible AWX/Tower.
+Functions to manipulate actions in Forcepoint SMC REST API, using Ansible AWX / Tower as a medium.